Its123Miguel321/BuildProtect/README.md

 ## Help
 - Break a block with the wand to select the first position
-- Tap/click a block with the wand to select the second position
+- Interact a block with the wand to select the second position